xzzz3/tp/docs/UserGuide.md

 ### Adding a new Delivery Order: `addorder`

 Adds a new delivery order to the list of orders.

+Pre-condition:
+1. The phone number provided belongs to an existing customer
+2. The dishes provided exist in the current dish list
+3. There exists at least one free driver.

 Format: `addorder p/PHONE d/DISHES_SEPARATED_BY_COMMA...`